greglobinski/gatsby-starter-kit-docs/src/content/docs/6.2___website-themes/index.md

 };
 ```

-It's a pattern.
-Every components imports a corresponding style file and assign the return's value to the `themeStyle` prop if its value is `undefined`.
-Notice also that everything the style import returns is a `string` value, a name of CSS class.
+Every component imports a corresponding style file and assign the returned value to the `themeStyle` prop, if the prop's value is `undefined`.
+Notice also that everything the style imports return are `string` values, names of generated CSS classes.

 How does it happen?
 It's the `emotion`'s `css` method job.
-Below is the code of `styles/layout.js` file.
+Below is the code of the `styles/layout.js` file.

 ```javascript
 import { css } from 'emotion';